 All of the boxes come in smaller and bigger versions:

-The bigger box is a great option if you have 4-5 people in your family and some freezer storage room.
-This is a great way to save money and have meat on hand without having to run to the local butcher.
+The bigger box is an excellent option if you have 4-5 family members and some freezer storage room.
+It is a great way to save money and have meat on hand without running to the local butcher.

 4. Packaging and Shipping

-Meat is a perishable good, so it’s crucial that your meat delivery service has good practices.
+Meat is a perishable good, so your meat delivery service must have good practices.
 Here’s how these two companies ship their meat.

 You can choose between ground or express delivery options when you place an order on the Mr. Steak website.
 They ship on Monday, Tuesday, and Wednesday .